-Dr Chris Harris
+Dr Christopher Harris

-About Dr Chris Harris
+About Dr Christopher Harris

 The role of Academic Lead for Design includes responsibility for the undergraduate courses, BA Fashion, BA Fashion Marketing, BA Interior Architecture and BA Design Product, and the staff teams that teach and coordinate them.